 So I recent went to New York City on holiday a couple of months ago (loved it there!) and I did my long-overdue accounting for December and January today.
 I use ledger-cli to record my expenditure and income with double-entry accounting to maintain my accounts in a plain file.
 I’ve found ledger to be incredibly versatile, but accounting for holidays has been a pain.

 Here’s the best way to solve these, as far as I know.
-If you have a better way, let me know in the comments.

 Estimating Costs After the Trip